Cathay Pacific to slash workforce, end Cathay Dragon brand due to pandemic

 “The actions we have announced today, however unpalatable, are absolutely necessary to bring cash burn down to more sustainable levels,” Cathay Chairman Patrick Healy told reporters.

-Cathay shares jumped almost 7% in early trade and were 3% higher at 0545 GMT, with broker Jefferies saying the announcement removed a key overhang on the stock.
+Cathay shares jumped almost 7% during early trading and closed 2.3% higher, with broker Jefferies saying the announcement removed a key overhang on the stock.

 Singapore Airlines Ltd and Australia’s Qantas Airways Ltd have already announced similarly large payroll cuts, as the International Air Transport Association forecasts passenger traffic will not recover until 2024.